PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 If you wish to undo and changes, additions or deletions, click the Discard & Close button before clicking the Save & Close button or closing the window.

-There is also a Backup List button which will copy the list file to a location of your choice.
+There are also Import and Export buttons.
+Export will copy the current list file to a location of your choice.
+The exported copy can be used for a backup or to copy the list to other machines.
+Import is used to read a previously exported list or a list created by the Tray Launcher conversion utility.
+Note that importing a list will replace the current list.

 Menu Maintenance